Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Key Features:

-- Automated ETF portfolios based on risk tolerance
+- Automated ETF portfolios based on risk level

 - Tax-loss harvesting on taxable accounts